 Kitchen Knives – The Basics

 However, once you open Pandora’s box and begin to research high quality kitchen knives you are bombarded with endless information and questions.
 In the end it all boils down to personal comfort.
-However, usage and objectives can play a big roll on your decision and so throughout this series of articles we will be covering various aspects of what believe to be the most important weapon in the chef’s armory, the kitchen knife.
+However, usage and objectives can have a big impact on your decision and so throughout this series of articles we will be covering various aspects of what we believe to be the most important weapon in the chef’s armory, the kitchen knife.

 Disclaimer: the kitchen knife is not a weapon and should not be used as such. 😉

 In this first article we will cover the basics of, price, construction materials, handles and blade balance as well as the essentials knife types every cook should have.
 If you’re just looking for some quick guidance on which knives every cook should have skip to the end and check out our guide on essential knives.

 Buying new kitchen knives is a complex and personal decision, but no buyers guide would be complete without a word on price.
 Based on our experience €100-€150 should get you a good quality French chef knife or Japanese Gyuto in a reasonable quality stainless steel.

 However, as you will find it all depends on your needs.
 Better steels can yield better results in terms of sharpness and edge retention, better steels cost more money.
 There is also craftsmanship, high-end, hand forged knives tend to have better ergonomics and balance and once again this will cost more money.

 Finally, aesthetics, typically the hand forged blades simply look amazing and at a certain point your simple, practical kitchen knife can cease being a simple kitchen tool and become an artwork.
 So, in the end the sky is the limit in terms of price, but we think €100-€150 is a good starting point if you are looking for something that will last a life time (with care) and maintain a reasonably sharp edge.

 Construction – Materials – Balance